Pixel 6: 3 reasons I can't wait to get my hands on it

-Google's Pixel 6 and Pixel 6 Pro had their first official reveal on Monday, promising exciting features stemming out of a brand new camera system and Google's in-house developed Tensor system-on-a-chip (SoC).We still have a lot to learn about the Pixel 6 and 6 Pro, presumably coming sometime this fall at a premium price, but I'm already excited about what Google's 2021 line could offer..
+Google's Pixel 6 and Pixel 6 Pro had their first official reveal on Monday, promising exciting features stemming out of a brand new camera system and Google's in-house developed Tensor system-on-a-chip (SoC).We still have a lot to learn about the Pixel 6 and 6 Pro, presumably coming sometime this fall at a premium price, but I'm already excited about what Google's 2021 phone lineup could offer.

-Here then, are my main reasons why I'm keen to get my hands on Google's new phone and why you should be too.
+Here are my main reasons why I'm keen to get my hands on Google's new phone -- and why you should be, too.

 New camera system

-As a professional photographer, of course I'm most excited about new camera innovations on phones that let you take amazing images without having to haul back-breaking amounts of gear on your travels.
+As a professional photographer, of course I'm most excited about new camera innovations on phones that let you take amazing images without having to haul back-breaking amounts of gear.
 Google's Pixel phones have always had solid cameras, with great low light and HDR performance, but the last couple of models haven't really pushed the boat out.

-The Pixel 5's dual camera setup did take great images, but up against the triple array on Apple's iPhone 12 Pro Max or the amazing zoom skills of the Galaxy S21 Ultra, it didn't really do a lot to tempt people, like me, who are in pursuit of the best photos possible.
+The Pixel 5's dual camera setup did take great images, but up against the triple array on Apple's iPhone 12 Pro Max or the Galaxy S21 Ultra's amazing zoom, it didn't really do a lot to tempt people who are in pursuit of the best photos possible (like me).

 The Pixel 6 promises to be an improvement, with an upgraded image sensor that promises to capture 150% more light than its predecessor.
 And more light means better-looking photos, particularly in low-light situations.
 There's also a 4x optical zoom lens, which I'll particularly focus on as zoom lenses can offer a great way of finding new, creative compositions in your photography that you might have missed with just a wide angle lens.